inducer/pycuda/doc/source/faq.rst

 .. note::

-    During this release time frame, I had the honor of giving a talk on PyCuda for a `class <http://sites.google.com/site/cudaiap2009/>`_ that a group around Nicolas Pinto was teaching at MIT.
+    During this release time frame, I had the honor of giving a talk on PyCUDA for a `class <http://sites.google.com/site/cudaiap2009/>`_ that a group around Nicolas Pinto was teaching at MIT.
     If you're interested, the slides for it are